tjheslin1/sunday-arcana-recruitment/doc.md

 - A Warrior sidekick leading a group of followers into a dungeon could be provided with a [_**potion of healing**_](https://www.dndbeyond.com/magic-items/potion-of-healing) and [_**weapon of warning**_](https://www.dndbeyond.com/magic-items/weapon-of-warning), to increase their survivability.
-- A Spellcaster sidekick with the Mage _Role_ can be supplied with the materials necessary to copy new spells into their spellbook.
+- A Spellcaster sidekick with the _Role_ of Mage might be supplied with the materials necessary to copy new spells into their spellbook.
 - An Expert sidekick performing an act of burglary on your behalf could be given a [_**potion of invisibility**_](https://www.dndbeyond.com/magic-items/potion-of-invisibility)